 Book Your Tour or Event!

-All Brubacher House visitors will be required to:
+All Brubacher House visitors are encouraged to:

 - Wear a mask while indoors

 - Self-screen for COVID-19 symptoms before your visit.
 If you have symptoms of COVID-19 or think you were exposed to the virus you should do the Ontario self-assessment to get advice on what to do and whether you should stay home.

 - Avoid touching museum furnishings and artifacts.

 Please note that Brubacher House may limit site access and tour length in order to enable physical distancing as needed.
 Our protocols may also change as the COVID-19 situation and University of Waterloo policy evolve.
 Click here for up-to-date information on COVID-19 at the University of Waterloo.